Pipeline Guide

 └─ NO → Any pipeline works

-Want maximum speed?
+Want maximum speed, no AI?

 └─ NO → Choose based on quality needs